NikitaVolkodav/NikitaVolkodav/README.md

 <a href="mailto:nikita15.201252@gmail.comm"><img src="https://img.shields.io/badge/Email-Nikita-8056d5.svg?style=for-the-badge&logo=minutemailer&logoColor=white"></a>&nbsp;&nbsp;&nbsp;<a href="https://www.linkedin.com/in/nikitavolkodav/" target="_blank"><img src="https://img.shields.io/badge/LinkedIn-Nikita%20Volkodav-brightgreen?style=for-the-badge&logo=linkedin&logoColor=white" ></a>

-# Soon my first app in the AppStore
+# Soon my first app in the AppStore MyCar

-I realized that now it is not enough to have only pet projects.
-I started creating my iOS App and will be adding it to the AppStore.
+MyCar is a comprehensive iOS application designed to simplify expense tracking for your vehicle.
+With a focus on user convenience, this app allows you to effortlessly record expenditures related to parking, fuel, repairs, car wash, and other miscellaneous expenses.
+Whether you're adding new costs or removing outdated entries, MyCar offers a seamless experience.

+Navigate through an intuitive interface that facilitates easy expense management.
+Keep tabs on your spending with a dedicated statistics screen, providing you with a clear overview of your financial patterns related to your car.
+MyCar marks your debut on the App Store, showcasing your commitment to delivering a user-friendly and efficient solution for managing automobile expenses.